 Still, many people consider the Luberon to be the heart of the "real" Provence.

 Expanding a bit, the Provence I find most appealing is found in the triangle between Avignon, Arles, and Salon de Provence.
 Here you can drive your car to practically any small town and find a charming and inexpensive hotel.
 Well, you can in the off-season at least.
 Here are the places I find compelling:

 - Arles - First inhabited by the Greeks, but made the most of by the Romans, who left a theater and amphitheater for tourists to gawk at.
 Arles used to be a thriving port city before it all silted up to become the marshy Camargue.
 Van Gogh chopped off his ear here--and produced some of his best work as well.
 The people didn't like him much at the time, but they do now, of course.
 He's famous after all.

 - Avignon - a spectacular city with the must-visit Palais des Papes (Palace of Popes) as well as other sites and a compelling old town.
 Parking outside the gates, on the other side of the Rhone, isn't as difficult as you might think.
-Take a virtual tour of Avignon in Provence, or spend a perfect 24 hours in Avignon by wandering in the morning and visiting the Palace of the Popes in the afternoon.
+Spend a perfect 24 hours in Avignon by wandering in the morning and visiting the Palace of the Popes in the afternoon.

 - Camargue - See a different side of France, a France of cowboys and bulls and fantastic bird life in the salt marshes.